Rory Sloane

-Rory Sloane (born 17 March 1990) is a professional Australian rules footballer playing for the Adelaide Football Club in the Australian Football League (AFL).
-Sloane is a dual Malcolm Blight Medallist and was selected in the All-Australian team in 2016.
-He also won a Showdown Medal in 2017.
-Sloane served as Adelaide co-captain in 2019, and has served as the sole captain since the 2020 season.
+Rory Brandon Sloane (born 17 March 1990) is a former professional Australian rules footballer who played for the Adelaide Football Club in the Australian Football League (AFL).
+Sloane is a dual Malcolm Blight Medallist, was selected in the All-Australian team in 2016, and won a Showdown Medal in 2017.
+Sloane served as Adelaide co-captain in 2019 and its sole captain from 2020 to 2022.

 Early life

-Originally from Victoria, Sloane was first part of TAC Cup side Eastern Ranges under-18 side when he was only 16, and went on to captain Eastern Ranges in 2008.
-He was drafted by Adelaide with pick 44 in the 2008 AFL draft.
+Rory Brandon Sloane was born on 17 March 1990 in Victoria.

 Growing up, Sloane supported the St Kilda Football Club.
+He was first part of TAC Cup side Eastern Ranges under-18 side when he was only 16, and went on to captain Eastern Ranges in 2008.
+He was drafted by Adelaide with pick 44 in the 2008 AFL draft.